 Cloud bursting can be used across all industries and flexibly employed, catering to businesses that have no use for large cloud infrastructures as well as those that prefer to have on-premises data centres.
 In addition to adding resources for a short period of time to handle increased demand, cloud bursting can also be used for big data and machine learning models and simulations without incurring high costs.

-Cloud bursting is particularly useful for applications that are not business critical and for data that doesn’t contain sensitive information.
-If you do use external capacity, data flows containing business-critical applications should be kept on a private cloud while non-critical workloads can be shared on public clouds.
-This ensures businesses comply with data protection regulations while maintaining performance and scalability.
+Cloud bursting is particularly recommended for non-business-critical applications and data that do not contain sensitive information.
+When external capacities are used, data flows for business-critical applications should still remain within the private cloud, while non-critical workloads can be distributed across public clouds.
+This ensures that companies comply with compliance requirements and data protection regulations while staying flexible regarding performance and scalability.

 What are some examples of cloud bursting use cases?